 - CONTEXTUALIZE: The integration of a sound understanding of Bible and Theology in ministry to effectively reach a target audience within their specific context.

 - NURTURE: Exercising care in nurturing faith ownership and service through evangelism and discipleship by intentional relationships and informed pastoral counseling.

 - CONSTRUCT: Creating ministry (Christian Education) opportunities, programs and activities that promote faith development and spiritual formation in others.

 - LEAD: Influencing and empowering others through servant leadership to encourage Christ-likeness and mobilization for ministry.

 - Complete the freshman year at Emmaus with a minimum cumulative grade point average of 2.0.

 - At the beginning of the sophomore year, apply for entrance into the Youth Ministries program.
 The application procedure includes completion of a formal application and a reference form from a church leader at the student’s home church.
-After the application has been received, the Educational Ministries faculty will review it.
-Their decision will be delivered to the student by means of a formal letter.

 - During the fall semester of the junior year, make application for the Youth Ministries internship program.

 - Pay all applicable fees for this major as determined by the Business office and published in the annual statement of fees.

 - Complete a minimum of 128 semester credit hours.